 Hazus Software and Open-Source Tool Releases

-Hazus 5.0 Release: FEMA’s Hazus Team has released a new version of Hazus software with major data and software improvements.
-Hurricane modeling capabilities were added for Puerto Rico and the U.S. Virgin Islands, including updated inventory and territory-specific damage and loss functions.
-Download Hazus 5.0 and the updated territory databases today to begin assessing risk in your community.
+FEMA’s Hazus Team has released a new version of Hazus software with major data and software improvements.
+Download Hazus 5.1 and update the new state database connections today to begin assessing risk in your community.

-- Hazus Export tool: Hazus Export is an open-source tool for a quick and easy extraction of Hazus results.
+Hazus Export is an open-source tool for a quick and easy extraction of Hazus results into readily usable data formats.
 This aids in visualizing risk assessment results to support risk communication and a deeper analysis.

 The Hazus Team Presents Key Updates at National Earthquake Conference in San Diego, March 2020